jxpeng98/obsidian-to-NotionNext/README.md

 - [x] Support custom properties for Notion General database. 支持自定义属性
 - [x] Support preview for database details in plugin settings. 支持预览数据库详情
 - [x] Support edit for database details in plugin settings. 支持编辑数据库详情

+## How to use
+You need four steps to use this plugin in your Obsidian.
+1. Create a database in your Notion workspace.
+Open Notion, clink the `+` button on the left side, and 'Add a page' -> select 'Table' -> 'New database'.
+2. On the right-top corner, click the 'Share' -> 'Publish' -> 'Publish' -> copy the database id from the URL.
+3. go to [Notion API](https://www.notion.com/my-integrations) to create a new integration, and copy the token.
+4. Go back to your created Notion database, click the right-top '...' -> connections -> connect to -> find the integration you created and connect it.
+5. Go to obsidian settings -> community plugins -> search 'NotionNext' -> install it.
+6. Create a database in the plugin settings, and fill in the database details and all properties you want to sync (**Note: the name of the properties is case-sensitive.**).
+7. Create a new note in Obsidian, and fill in the frontmatter with the properties you want to sync.

 ## Update